awkannan/luddite_docs/group_buy/updates.md

 # Updates for the Luddite Group Buy

+## November 12, 2018

+No new updates today in terms of kits shipping.
+M2 standoffs arrived, but we're still waiting on Pro Micros and M2 screws.

+CJT on the mechkeys discord received his kits early - he didn't need M2 hardware, and already had some Pro Micros.
+He tested case compatibility with the kbdfans 5 degree case.
+Basically, we found it would work on some versions.
+Looking at images of the 5 degree case, some will work, and some won't.

+Next update on the 19th!
+Hopefully parts will arrive before then - if they do, shipping kits will start ASAP and I'll post an early update here.

 ## November 4, 2018
 Update a day early - the PCBs and electronics, as well as the stabilizers have all arrived!